santiment/academy/src/docs/metrics/m2-money-supply/index.md

 ## Latency

-FED announces data on a monthly basis
+The Fed announces data on a monthly basis

 ---